 - 2.1.
 In addition to # 1.1 1.10. above. - 2.2.
-KyNASP® State Tournament: - 2.2.1.
-Qualification tiers (top 100 teams per division plus all teams meeting a qualifying score: high school 3100+, middle 3000+, elementary 2500+) will be established based on team ranking after all state qualifying tournaments are posted. - 2.2.2.
-A qualified team (school/division) may register multiple teams in the state tournament. - 2.2.3.
-A qualified individual (top 150 per gender, per division) may register based on their personal state qualifying tournament ranking. - 2.2.4.
+Ky NASP® State Tournament: (Top 100 Elementary, Top 120 Middle School, and Top 140 High School teams) - 2.2.1.
+Qualification tiers: ELEMENTARY- (top 100 elementary teams) and (any team beyond the 100th place team that meets a top state qualifying tournament score of 2500+).
+MIDDLE SCHOOL (top 120 middle teams) and (any team beyond 120th place team that meets a top state qualifying tournament score of 3000+).
+HIGH SCHOOL- (top 140 high school teams) and (any high school team beyond the 140th place team that meets a top state qualifying tournament score of 3100+) based on the team ranking and scores after all state qualifying tournaments are posted on March 3rd, 2024 will qualify for the state tournament. - 2.2.2.
+A qualified team (school/division) may only register ONE team to participate.
+Second teams will have an opportunity to post a qualifying score on a virtual tournament posting after the state tournament for the ability to register for Nationals as a second team. - 2.2.3.
+A qualified individual (top 150 per gender, per division) may register based on their personal state qualifying tournament ranking.
+If they are beyond the top 150 with a personal state qualifying score of 290+ high school, 280+ middle school, or 270+ elementary, they may also register.
+Those in the top 150 that are part of a qualifying team will register with the qualifying team.
+Because archers in the top 150 may be part of a team does not change the list of the top 150. - 2.2.4.
 Qualified individuals may participate as an individual if their team does not qualify for advancement to State. - 2.2.5.
-Participation is not guaranteed. - 2.3.
-Substitutions are permitted for the State event.
-Substitutes may be students that did not participate in the state qualifying tournaments, but they must meet the criteria defined in section 1. - 2.3.1.
-Individuals must shoot in their actual division for the State Championship. - 2.3.2.
-If a school sent multiple teams to the state qualifying tournaments, they may recombine archers from these teams for the State Championship.
-Not applicable to entire school districts/systems. - 2.4.
-A school may register as multiple teams at their state tournament.
-KENTUCKY: second teams will register in the final tier before individuals.
-Third teams will register after individuals.
-Participation is not guaranteed. - 2.5.
-The NASP® Nationals, Open and Championship Tournaments - 2.5.1.
-Details and information concerning the Nationals and Open/Championship will be provided later. - 2.5.2.
-Tournament format, registration information, schedule of times and tiers, TBA. - 3.
-Equipment Only equipment specified and approved for use in NASP® may be used in tournaments.
+Participation is not guaranteed at the KyNASP® State Tournament. - 2.3.
+Substitutions are permitted for these events.
+Substitutes may be students that did not participate in state qualifying tournaments as part of their state qualifying tournament team, but they must meet the criteria defined in section 1.
+2.3.1.
+Individuals must shoot in their actual division for the State Tournament. - 2.4.
+A school may register one team at their state tournament.
+KENTUCKY: second teams will have an opportunity to post a state qualifying score (IF they have a state qualifier score of 3100+ high, 3000+ middle, 2500+ elem) to a virtual state after the state tournament for an opportunity to register for the National tournament.
+Participation is not guaranteed.

+2.5.
+The NASP® Open and Championship Tournament

+- 2.5.1.
+Details and information concerning the Open/Championship will be provided later. - 2.5.2.
+Tournament format, registration information, schedule of times and tiers, TBA.

+3. Equipment - Only equipment specified and approved for use in NASP® may be used in tournaments.